 Brenda and I had only ever heard documentaries about prison and prisoners presented by people who hadn’t been anywhere near a prison.
 Seeing as clearly no-one is listening to government reports either, we decided to platform the voices of those most qualified in this matter: people with lived experience.

 I then worked with the amazing Axel Kacoutié to develop a soundtrack for the piece – using unique music for Brenda’s poetry as well as each woman sharing their story.
 I’m particularly proud of the opening sound design – I chose music and SFX that sounded mechanical – complimenting the car metaphor, designed at catching and holding the listener’s attention.
 Seeing as the idea started from the art of poetry – I wanted this documentary to feel like a crafted piece of audio – one full, complete piece rather than voices joined by narration.

-This doc was made with the Prison Radio Association, who I’m in total awe of and love working with.
+This doc was made with the Prison Radio Association.
 Would recommend to a friend.

 Resources / people to follow if you’re interested in Women’s Centres & Prison Abolition: